zbtape/kCERT/README.md

 ### Running Formula Analysis

-1. **Open Excel** with a workbook containing formulas
+1. **Open Excel** with the workbook you want to review.
-2. **Launch MRT** from the Home tab ribbon
+2. **Launch kCERT** from the Home tab ribbon to open the task pane.
-3. **Configure Options**:
+3. **Configure options** (include empty cells, group similar formulas) as needed.
-   - Include empty cells in analysis
+4. **Click "Analyze Workbook Formulas"**.
+The task pane displays live status updates:
-   - Group similar formulas for better organization
+   - Every streamed block shows `Streaming SheetName: rows a-b, cols c-d` so you know progress on large sheets.
-4. **Click "Analyze Workbook Formulas"**
+   - When a worksheet exceeds the massive threshold (~150k cells), the pane announces the switch to "skim" mode.
-5. **Review Results** in the task pane showing:
+5. **Review results** in the task pane:
-   - Summary statistics (total worksheets, formulas, unique formulas)
+   - Summary statistics (worksheets, total formulas, unique formulas, hard-coded values).
-   - Per-worksheet breakdown
+   - Per-worksheet cards now include `Mode: streaming | massive-skim | skipped` plus a fallback reason if applicable.
-   - List of unique formulas with usage counts
+   - Each card lists the most common formulas, cell counts, and captured hard-coded literals (capped for performance).

 ### Exporting Results